Hiring a Car in Cyprus: A Complete Road Trip Guide

 Do I need an International Driving Permit to rent a car in Cyprus?

-Many visitors can rent with a valid driver’s license from their home country.
-If your license is not in English or does not use Latin characters, check with your rental provider whether an International Driving Permit (IDP) is required alongside your original license.
+Many visitors can rent with a valid driver’s licence from their home country.
+If your licence is not in English or does not use Latin characters, check with your rental provider whether an International Driving Permit (IDP) is required alongside your original licence.

 Which side of the road do drivers use in Cyprus?